1948 Palestine war: Jewish immigration to Palestine

+(Note: Source quotes several examples, such as a poem printed in the newspaper Falastin: "The Jews, the weakest of all peoples and the least of them, Are haggling with us for our land.") rhetoric flourished.

 World War I and the Balfour Declaration

 During the war, Palestine served as the frontline between the Ottoman Empire and the British Empire in Egypt.
 The war briefly halted Jewish-Arab friction.
 The British invaded the land in 1915 and 1916 after two unsuccessful Ottoman attacks on Sinai.
 They were assisted by the Arab tribes in Hejaz, led by the Hashemites, and promised them sovereignty over the Arab areas of the Ottoman Empire.
 Palestine was excluded from the promise, initially intended to be a joint British-French domain.

 After the Balfour Declaration in November 1917, it was designated as a "national home for the Jewish people", with the stipulation that "nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine."
 Several factors influenced the decision to support Zionism.
 Zionist lobbying, led by Chaim Weizmann, played a significant role, along with religious and humanitarian motivations.
 The fact that the Arabs of Palestine supported the Ottoman fight against the Allied Powers also contributed.
 Additionally, the British believed that a British-backed state would help defend the Suez Canal.
 At that time, the Arab Hashemites did not seem opposed to Jewish rule over Palestine.